 My other favorite web browser is Tor.
 I use it as much as I can but since it’s a lot slower than regular browsers, I can’t use it all the time.
 But it’s being used for all important and serious web browsing I have like checking my emails using webmail or visiting websites I don’t want my ISP/government find out about.

 My favorite email client is Sylpheed.
 I’ve been using it since a long time ago and it satisfies my needs.
-It uses GPG for encryption and it’s pretty useful.
-Sylpheed is almost always open in my computer.
+However, I’ve been using Evolution lately.
+Evolution is a program that handles my calendars, tasks, notes, contacts, and emails.
+It is almost always open in my computer.

 I also use K-9 Mail on my phone.